 - Where to Stay on Ontario’s Best Road Trip

 How Long is the Cruise the Coast Road Trip

 While Cruise the Coast is popular among motorcyclists, it also makes for the perfect Ontario road trip along Lake Erie in Southern Ontario.
 The Cruise the Coast road trip begins at Highway 3 (also known as the King’s Highway) in Fort Erie and continues for 258.4 km (160.5 miles)to Windsor, Ontario.
 This road trip will take you through many Regions of Ontario, including Niagara, Haldimand, Norfolk, Oxford, Elgin, and Essex.
 After spending time discovering one of the wonders of the world in Niagara Falls, or wine tasting in Niagara-on-the-Lake, head over to Fort Erie to begin your journey on this road trip.
 Start early in the day in order to avoid traffic.

 If you only have one day, don’t panic.
 You don’t have to begin this road trip in Fort Erie.
 In fact you can access this road trip anywhere along Highway 3, and you can drive as far as you want.
 From where I live in Kitchener, Ontario, I access the highway in Simcoe which is about the half-way point.

 There is no direct route for this particular road trip and the best way to know exactly where you are is to stay as close to the lake as possible.
 This is also where you will pass through many great small towns and hamlets.
-The entire trip takes approximately 7 hours, but I recommend taking 2 days in order to enjoy the scenery along the way.
+The entire trip (one way) takes approximately 7 hours, but I recommend taking 2 days so you are able to enjoy the scenery along the way.